 Answer questions and see how you rank against other players.Play Now

-After the Beatles broke up, in 1970, Lennon released his debut solo album, John Lennon/Plastic Ono Band, with a raw, minimalist sound that followed "primal-scream" therapy.
-In 1971, he followed up with Imagine, the most commercially successful and critically acclaimed of all Lennon's post-Beatles efforts.
-The title track was later listed as the third all-time best song by Rolling Stone magazine's "All-Time Best Songs" list.
+Not long after the Beatles broke up, in 1970, Lennon released his debut solo album, John Lennon/Plastic Ono Band, featuring a raw, minimalist sound that followed "primal-scream" therapy.
+He followed that project with 1971's Imagine, the most commercially successful and critically acclaimed of all Lennon's post-Beatles efforts.
+The title track was later named No. 3 on Rolling Stone magazine's "All-Time Best Songs" list.

-Lennon and Ono moved to the U.S. in September 1971, but were constantly threatened with deportation by the Nixon administration.
-Lennon was told he was being kicked out of the country because of his 1968 marijuana conviction in Britain.
-But Lennon believed the true reason was his activism against the unpopular Vietnam War.
+Lennon and Ono moved to the United States in September 1971, but were constantly threatened with deportation by the Nixon Administration.
+Lennon was told that he was being kicked out of the country due to his 1968 marijuana conviction in Britain, but the singer believed that he was being removed because of his activism against the unpopular Vietnam War.
 Documents later proved him correct.
-Two years after Nixon resigned, Lennon was granted permanent U.S. residency in 1976.
+(Two years after Nixon resigned, in 1976, Lennon was granted permanent U.S. residency.)

-In 1972, while battling to stay in America, Lennon performed at Madison Square Garden to benefit mentally handicapped children and continued to promote peace.
-His immigration battle took a toll on the Lennon's marriage and in the fall of 1973, they separated.
-Lennon went to Los Angeles, where he partied and took a mistress, May Pang.
-He still managed to release hit albums, such as Mind Games, Walls and Bridges (1974) and Rock 'n' Roll (1975).
+In 1972, while battling to stay in America, Lennon performed at Madison Square Garden in New York City to benefit mentally handicapped children and continued to promote peace.
+His immigration battle took a toll on Lennon's marriage, and in the fall of 1973, he and Ono separated.
+Lennon went to Los Angeles, California, where he partied and took a mistress, May Pang.
+He still managed to release hit albums, including Mind Games (1973), Walls and Bridges (1974) and Rock 'n' Roll (1975).
 During this time, Lennon famously collaborated with David Bowie and Elton John.

-In the end, Lennon realized he really loved Yoko and he could not live without her.
-They reconciled and she gave birth to their only child, Sean, on Lennon's 35th birthday (October 9, 1975).
-Shortly thereafter, Lennon decided to leave the music business to raise his son and become a house husband.
+Lennon and Ono reconciled in 1974, and she gave birth to their only child, a son named Sean, on Lennon's 35th birthday (October 9, 1975).
+Shortly thereafter, Lennon decided to leave the music business to focus on being a father and husband.

 profile name: John Lennon profile occupation: